electrotherapy treatment

 • Carpal tunnel syndrome

-With the wondrous advantages of electrotherapy and the versatility of application, there’s usually at least one (if not more) electrotherapy treatment type that will be suitable for your condition.
+With its wondrous advantages and versatility of application, there’s usually at least one (if not more) electrotherapy treatment type that will be suitable for your condition.

 The pros and cons of electrotherapy

-Here we will provide you with the pros and cons of electrotherapy, helping you to decide if electrotherapy treatment will be most beneficial.
+Here, we will discuss the pros and cons of electrotherapy, helping you decide if it is most beneficial for you.

 PROS OF ELECTROTHERAPY: